NeuroSynqt™ Training Institute

 Why recovery plateaus

-• Clients develop insight - but cannot apply it consistently.
+• Clients develop insight but can't apply it consistently.

-• Stabilisation reduces distress - but does not restore integration.
+• Stabilisation reduces distress but doesn't restore integration.

-• High functioning presentations are often misread as low impact.
+• High functioning presentations get misread as low impact.

-• Patterns shift in one context but return in another.
+• Patterns shift in one context and return in another.

 • Recovery becomes cyclical rather than sustained.